All Episodes

 The world's population, we open up our borders.

-It would it would be unbelievable.
+It would be unbelievable.

 I don't blame people for wanting to get here.

-But, you know, if you look at countries like Australia and New Zealand, um, you've got to invest in those countries to get in.
+But, you know, if you look at countries like Australia and New Zealand, you've got to invest in those countries to get in.

 They make it extremely difficult.

-Now, if you make it to the shores of Australia or uh New Zealand, they're gonna meet you out in the sea, they're gonna be nice about it.
+Now, if you make it to the shores of Australia or New Zealand, they're going to meet you out in the sea.

 By the way, not unlike what Mexico used to do, too.